-A great place to start looking for a LASIK surgeon is your local friends and family who have had LASIK surgery.
+A great place to start choosing a LASIK surgeon is your local friends and family who have had LASIK eye surgery.
 You can also turn to your social media network, as this is a quick way to get many opinions.
 Asking your eye care provider or primary care physician can be somewhat helpful, however, other doctors, even eye doctors, typically do not keep up with advancements in the LASIK industry.
 So, how can you find a good LASIK surgeon?

-At this point, it is important to not only research the LASIK practice, but also more importantly the actual surgeon performing your LASIK procedure.
+At this point, it is important to not only research the LASIK practice, but also the LASIK eye surgeon who will actually be performing your LASIK procedure.

-- Will you meet your actual surgeon?
-Practices like Providence Eye provide complimentary LASIK consultations, so you can come in and get a feel for our practice, staff, office, and most importantly, the doctor who will be performing your LASIK surgery, Dr. Mozayeni.
+Practices like Providence Eye provide complimentary LASIK consultations, so you can come in and get a feel for our practice, staff, office, and most importantly, the surgeon who will be performing your LASIK eye surgery.

 If you are not able to meet your LASIK surgeon before your surgery day, this is something to be wary of.
 Many practices often advertise “2+ million procedures performed”, but this is at a nationwide level.
-It says nothing about the surgeon who would be doing your LASIK procedure.
-The credentials, experience and expertise of your surgeon are what really matter.
-At many practices, consultations are performed by technicians or optometrist, not LASIK surgeons.
+The credentials, experience, and expertise of your surgeon are what really matter.
+At many practices, consultations are performed by technicians or optometrists, not LASIK surgeons.
 It is important to have face-to-face interaction and to be evaluated by the actual LASIK surgeon so that you can determine if this is the person you trust with our vision.

-- What is the surgeon’s success rate?
-Is the surgeon in good standing with the Medical Board?
 These are important questions.
 You can visit The North Carolina Medical Board and see if there have been any malpractice lawsuits or complaints filed.
 This is a step you should take prior to even scheduling a LASIK consultation.
-When you are meeting with your perspective LASIK surgeon, you should ask how often and how many LASIK procedures he or she performs and what their success rate is.
-Getting to know your doctor in-person is mission critical, as this can relieve a lot of stresses that often come before a surgery like LASIK.
+When you are meeting with your prospective LASIK surgeon, you should ask how often and how many LASIK procedures he or she performs and what their success rate is.
+Getting to know your surgeon in-person is mission-critical, as this can relieve a lot of stresses that often come before a surgery like LASIK.

-- Does the surgeon perform LASIK on everyone that comes through the practice?
 This is an essential piece of information to know because not everyone is an ideal candidate for LASIK.
 You want to make sure that the LASIK surgeon knows how to identify and turn away non-candidates.
-This is also a good reason to always get a second opinion, as some surgeons are over zealous, and some can be too conservative.
+This is also a good reason to always get a second opinion, as some surgeons are overzealous, and some can be too conservative.

-- Pay attention to the reviews they list on their site!
-Patient reviews and testimonials can be extremely helpful, and should be used to do your research, but make sure you are looking at independent sites like Google or Yelp.
+Patient reviews and testimonials can be extremely helpful and should be used to do your research, but make sure you are looking at independent sites like Google or Yelp.
 Some practice websites “filter” reviews only showing their best reviews, or reviews that they approve.
 This does not give you an accurate representation.